Financial Aid

 5. Erie Institute of Technology’s school code is 014695.

-7. At the financial aid interview, we will discuss a package that will work for you and give you an estimate showing the loans and grants in that package
+6. At the financial aid interview, we will discuss a package that will work for you and give you an estimate showing costs, grants and loans, depending on eligibility.

 Have questions?
 StudentAid.gov has many resources to help you at studentaid.gov/resources